bernhard-42/jupyter-cadquery/README.md

 ## Development setup

-To work with the latest master of `caduery` and `jupyter-cadquery`, clone both repos and use:
+To work with the latest master of `caduery` and `jupyter-cadquery`, use:

 ```bash
 # install jupyter-cadquery